alpiepho/unit_calculator/README.md

   - ft meter
   - meter ft
   - cooking
-- finish this README
 - test with others

 **Future**
 - revisit carry over values work as expected (cooking?)
-- conditional style on values to scale down font
 - add dark-mode setting and persist
 - force portrait mode (may be Flutter bug)
 - improve Lighthouse score (limited by Flutter web at this point)
 - re-visit style
+- fix web orientation
+- conditional style on values to scale down font

 ## How to Use

-TBD
+There are 5 sections on the main page.
+The top row consists of a reference value that can be changed with the middle slider and -/+ buttons.
+The second/right section on the top row is the unit conversion.

+To change the reference, use the slider.
+Or for 'snap' increment/decrement use the +/- buttons.

+The last row will allow scaling the reference value.

+Also, you can tap on either section in the top row to bring up a dialog to change the current units.

 ## Units Supported